Site icon Email Uplers

 The first question that comes to a marketer’s mind before employing personalization is: How to collect data.

 The simplest answer is to ask the right questions to your subscribers.
-Ask them the reasons for visiting your website, what they are looking for, and what challenges are they facing.
+Ask them the reasons for visiting your website, what they are looking for, and what challenges they are facing.
 These answers will give you enormous information about the users.
+For example: If you are into the fitness industry, there might be several reasons why a customer signs up on your site.
+They might be looking for:

 Each subscriber must be targeted with a different message that matches their end goals.
 Therefore, you must ask what they are looking for, in the sign-up form itself.
 Sending out the same email template to everyone would hardly leave an impact or get you conversions.